margaretmf/margaretmf.github.io/poetry.md

 ## Cars on the Roads #
 In the red, white, and blue, where there are all sorts of people.
 Every one is individual.
-There are cool blue and brown buicks, sweet red trucks, sophisticated gray and black CRVs, all driving on the same roads.
+All sorts of cars of many hues are driving on the same roads.
 Weaving in and out through the cities and the land, we all live in one country under the God in which we trust.
 ## engineering, math, the distance between cars, everyone is individual, a sea of cars ##